The-Marcy-Lab-School/swe-1-5-arrays/README.md

 ## Question 10: MODIFY - destructureCoordinates
 We have a function in `modify.js` that takes a single coordinate array (`[x,y]`) and then returns a template string with them in it.
 It's not using modern `destructuring` syntax though and that's lame.
 Modify this function to use destructuring **but keep the variable names x and y**.
 Our tests are *explicitly* looking for those, and I want you to get the points.

-## Question 11: DEBUG - clearAll
+## Question 11: DEBUG - clearArr
-In `debug.js` we have a broken function `clearAll()`.
+In `debug.js` we have a broken function `clearArr()`.
 It's supposed to mutate a given array by deleting all the the values inside of it.
 But it's not working.
 Can you fix it and pass the tests?

 ## Question 12: DEBUG - getFirstItem
 In `debug.js` we have another broken function `getFirstItem()` that is *not* supposed to mutate the given array.
 We just want the first item of the array.
 Can you fix it?